 Nope!
 It's Illegal & Dangerous

-NOAA Fisheries Service warns that disrupting the dolphins normal behavior and activities from feeding and swimming may cause habituated behaviors that are passed on to calves and other dolphins.
+NOAA Fisheries Service warns that disrupting the dolphins normal behavior and activities from feeding and swimming may cause habituated behaviors that are passed on to calves.
 These behaviors increase their risk of injury from boats, increase the incidents of entanglement in fishing gear to the point of being a nuisance to anglers, and increase the risk of aggressive behaviors with humans.
 This is comparable to trash bears (nuisance bears) or other habituated wildlife that ultimately create negative impacts for both humans and wildlife.